 Becoming infected with shingles is much more dangerous to your health than receiving the vaccine to protect against it.
 Like any medicine, this vaccine can cause side effects, but the risk of serious side effects is extremely low.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-Less serious side effects include:
+Common side effects include: